pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 LAN.

 From the vSphere web client navigator, click on Networking and then click on Virtual switches tab.
-From there, click on “Add a new standard virtual switch”.
+From there, click on "Add a new standard virtual switch".

 .. image:: /_static/virtualization/vsphereaddswitch1.png